Vegetable Oil - Canola, Corn, Rice Bran, Soybean & Sunflower Oils*

 The versatility of this healthy oil is recognized by cooks internationally.
 Sunflower oil is valued for its light taste, frying performance and health benefits.

-*Offered in Non-GMO or Conventional.
+*Vegetable Oils are offered in Non-GMO or Conventional.